Membership vs Single app comparison: Is a Mac app subscription better than buying apps one by one?

 If I subscribed to just these five apps individually, I’d be paying around $200/year.
 Setapp’s Mac plan is $119.88/year + tax.
 That’s a savings of nearly $100, and I get access to 250+ other apps.
 Even if I only use 2–3 apps regularly, Setapp’s still cheaper than subscribing to Ulysses and CleanMyMac alone.

-Pros and cons — subscription vs single app pricing
+Pros and cons — Membership vs Single app pricing

 I've lived through the era of buying apps one by one, and now the all-you-can-use model.
 Here's how they compare.

-Subscriptions carry a lot of benefits with them:
+Membership carries a lot of benefits with it:

 • Lower monthly cost for many tools: For $9.99/month + tax, I get access to apps that would cost hundreds if bought separately.
 It’s a steal if you use 3+ apps.